Compost (Organics) Collection Program

 Why Should I Compost?

 Did you know that Union City residents who participate in the curbside compost collection program are eligible to receive two (2) free bags of compost annually?
 It's our way of thanking you for recycling food scraps, food-soiled paper, and yard trimmings each week in your green compost cart.
-Contact Republic Services at (510) 657-3500 for more information about the Annual Compost Giveaway Event.
+Visit the https://www.unioncity.org/777/free-compost Annual Compost Giveaway Event page to learn more.

 What is Accepted in the Green Compost Cart?